oVirt/ovirt-site/source/vdsm/on-ubuntu.html.md

 # VDSM on Ubuntu

-This page describe Ubuntu imcompabilities that must be fixed to run VDSM.
+This page describes Ubuntu imcompabilities that must be fixed to run VDSM.
 With the workaround, it is possible to build VDSM on Ubuntu and run some functional tests.
-The last section present a code repository containing the modified VDSM to be run on Ubuntu.
+The last section presents a code repository containing the modified VDSM to be run on Ubuntu.
 This is a working VDSM snapshot with the following workarounds.
 If you are interested, please pick a workaround and create long term solution patch for it, then paste the Gerrit link beside the workdaround.

 Targeted Ubuntu Version: **Ubuntu Server 12.10**